 “The only that which seems absolutely certain … is, that the skull which figured at the Exhibition of 1885, had never remained in the earth, nor had it been exposed to the air.”

-Fifteen years after the skull had been exhibited, one newspaper summed up their thoughts on the authenticity of the skull claimed to be Corday’s:
+Fifteen years after the skull had been exhibited, the Burlington Free Press summed up their thoughts on the authenticity of the skull claimed to be Corday’s:

 “Whether the truth will ever be known is doubtful.
 Prince Bonaparte is confident that it is the skull of Charlotte Corday.
 Many others are inclined to think that it is the skull of some person of whom the world has never heard.
 A diligent search is now being made through old records in the hope that in this way some light will be thrown on the mystery.”